 Each lab will be generally comprised of two parts.
-The first part of each lab needs to be completed and will be graded for students taking both the undergraduate (CS-454) and graduate (CS-654)

-&lt;sup>3See http://www.evidence.eu.com/products/amazing-ball.html version of this course.
-The second part of each lab is only intended to be completed by graduate students taking CS-654.
+The first part of each lab needs to be completed and will be graded for students taking both the undergraduate (CS-454) and graduate (CS-654) version of this course.
+The second part of each lab (if present) is only intended to be completed by graduate students taking CS-654.
 Appropriate directions in each of the labs will be provided.